mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 - Time to dive into _dropdown.js_ file associated to my component:
   - Pretty much all my components have these 3 imports in their javascript
     files:
     - `Component` is a class from the Glimmer library (DOM rendering engine made by the ember team) that allows me to define the behavior of my component and its UI logic.
 In the latest versions of React, functional components were introduced, meaning that they can be defined using regular JavaScript functions - this way, there is no need to extend a class from a Component base class.
-    - `{action}` is a method coming from the `@ember/object` module.
-It is Ember's own object model, it allows me to define an event handler, in this case, the `dropdown()` function that gets triggered when the user clicks on the button.
-In React, we can use regular functions as event handlers directly.
+    - `{action}` is a decorator coming from the `@ember/object` module.
+It is Ember's own object model, it allows me to define an event handler, in this case, the `dropdown()` function that gets triggered when the user clicks on the button. `@action` here works similarly to `bind()` in JavaScript - when I use `this.open` inside of my Dropdown class at the dropdown.js file, I need to find a way to make sure `this` refers to the same context as the one used in the template (Dropdown.hbs file), and `@action` does this for us.
+This way, when calling the `dropdown()` function from the template the right context (`this`) gets passed to it. files React doesn't have decorators in their official API, we typically use regular functions as event handlers directly.
     - And the last import {% raw %}`{tracked}`{% endraw %} from `@glimmer/tracking`.
 This is a module provided by glimmer framework that tells my code to keep an eye on a variable, in my case, the variable "open".
 This way, my app knows that when the value of this property changes, changes in the UI will be triggered.
 In React, we typically achieve this functionality using the built-in state management and the `useState` hook.
 In my website this translates to - whenever a user clicks on the button, the value of the tracked variable changes, which controls the visibility of the dropdown's children and applies specific CSS classes.